Fernando-A-Rocha/mta-mod-downloader/README.md

 ### `mod_downloader_simple` (Simplified Version)

 This version simplifies model replacement.
 There is no GUI and it allows you to simply drag & drop your mods into the `mods_simple` folder of the `file_storage` resource.
-The mods need to be named as follows:
+The mod files need to be named as follows:

-- ID.txd / ID.dff / ID.col (e.g. 400.dff)
+- ID.txd (e.g. 400.txd)
-- model_name.txd / model_name.dff / model_name.col (e.g. ryder.dff)
+- ID.dff (e.g. 400.dff)
+- ID.col (e.g. 1337.col) - only for objects

-See the [ID & model names](/.github/IDS_NAMES.md) page for all vehicle, skin, weapon and object IDs/names.
+See the [model IDs](/.github/MODEL_IDS.md) page for all vehicle, skin, weapon and object IDs.

 Check [this README file](/.github/mod_downloader_simple/README.md) for more information.